AI Programme Management – Adapting Programme Leadership for AI Delivery

 The AI Universe provides a structured view of AI capabilities and where they are best applied.
 The AI Transformation Process provides the structure for how AI moves from Discovery to Design and then into Delivery.

-3.2 Reality 2 – AI Delivery Is More Uncertain Than Most Leaders Are Used To
+Reality 2 – Delivery Is Uncertain

 It is best understood as iterative delivery under conditions of high uncertainty, dependency and learning.